-- Describe any additional funding that is being coordinated to support this project.
-Including AEFLA, Perkins, or other federal funds. - Identify the basis on which the occupational area has been identified as a "core industry" by the district. - Describe the industry drivers that necessitate the changes in the core industry programming being sought. - Provide documented evidence (advisory committee, DACUM, industry focus group, survey, letters of support, etc.) showing industry support for the proposed grant application, including program curriculum modification and equipment, supplies and/or software purchases/lease. - Provide ad hoc or advisory committee roster (with name, title and affiliated organization) and minutes of relevant meetings.
+- If applicable, describe any additional funding that is being coordinated to support this project including AEFLA, Perkins, or other federal funds. - Identify the basis on which the occupational area has been identified as a "core industry" by the college district. - Describe the industry drivers that necessitate the changes in the core industry programming being sought. - Provide documented evidence (e.g. advisory committee, DACUM, industry focus group, survey, letters of support, etc.) showing industry support for the proposed grant application.
+Industry support should indicate the project as a whole and identify applicable major grant components such as curriculum modification, equipment purchase, etc. Grant applications need not include every type of suggested documentation, but the information included must be comprehensive in demonstrating industry support and, at minimum, include the engagement of an ad hoc advisory committee and/or established program advisory committee. - Provide ad hoc or advisory committee roster (with member names, titles and affiliated organizations) and minutes of relevant meeting(s).
 Minutes should be current (within the past 365 days) and have pertinent information highlighted.